LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 Perhaps most importantly: **VI provides a parametric representation of the posterior**, rather than a set of samples.
 This is especially valuable in computational settings where you need to manipulate or compose distributions, such as in probabilistic programming or generative modeling (e.g., VAEs) or more specifically, to use as a prior for future inference.

 Okay then — what are the core ideas behind VI?
 How can you implement it yourself, and what should you watch out for if you do?
-Focusing on bayesian inference, hence from here I'll stop talking about 'target distribution' and instead 'posterior' but that's my gut reaction and I find it annoying to keep having to go back and correct myself.
-But know, that you can do a quick replacement as the posterior is just a distribution.
+Focusing on bayesian inference, hence from here I'll stop talking about 'target distribution' and instead 'posterior' for convenience.
+But of course, you can do a quick replacement as the posterior is just a distribution.

 ---